Oil steady ahead of Trump meeting with Kim

 Traders also said they were reluctant to take on large new positions ahead of a meeting between producer cartel OPEC and some of its allies on June 22.

-Brent crude futures LCOc1, the international benchmark for oil prices, were trading at $76.50 per barrel, up 4 cents from the last close at (0003 GMT).
+Brent crude futures, the international benchmark for oil prices, were trading at $76.50 per barrel, up 4 cents from ther last close at (0003 GMT).

 Crude has been supported by healthy demand and voluntary production cuts led by the Organization of the Petroleum Exporting Countries (OPEC), but analysts said oil markets were also currently heavily driven by public policy events and statements.